 There are also several opportunities for layout artists looking for more stable employment.
 With the right combination of talent and degrees, many layout artists are able to find employment with publishing houses and

-- Associate of Applied Science - Web Development
+- B.S. in Information Technology - Web Development